raivo-otus/alt-bayes/multi_group_alt-bayes.md

 Reponse variable is the Shannon index, and the grouping variable is the 3 classes of `age`; `Adult`, `Middle_age`, and `Elderly`.

+The model is parametrized with the group `Adult` as the baseline to which others are compared to.

 Model definition is as follows:

 $$